Why Is My Plant Leaning Toward the Light

 Use these habits to reduce repeat symptoms and catch stress earlier.

-• ✔ Rotate consistently in directional window setups
+• Rotate plants regularly in one-sided light setups

 Pro tip: A short weekly note on watering, light, and leaf changes is often enough to catch patterns early.